-When the UEFA Champions League quarter-final tie against Atalanta rolls around next month, Paris Saint-Germain will be without three key players.
-Edinson Cavani, Thomas Meunier, and Tanguy Kouassi all left the club after their contracts had expired at the end of June.
+When the UEFA Champions League quarterfinal tie against Atalanta rolls around next month, Paris Saint-Germain will be without three key players.
+Edinson Cavani, Thomas Meunier, and Tanguy Kouassi all left the club after their contracts expired at the end of June.

 Cavani elected not to take part in contract talks that would have extended his deal up until the remainder of this season’s Champions League.
-Meanwhile, Meunier (Borussia Dortmund) and Kouassi (FC Bayern Munich) opted to do the same while taking their talents to the Bundesliga.
+Meanwhile, Meunier (Borussia Dortmund) and Kouassi (FC Bayern Munich) opted to do the same, as they took their talents to the Bundesliga.